Bonk's Adventure: Gameplay

 Bonking an enemy will typically knock it backward and slightly into the air.
 Defeating an enemy yields points and also releases a small "smiley" power-up.
 Bonk's smileys are totaled at the end of each stage after defeating the boss of that stage.
 The player is given additional points and a caveman-type congratulation based on how many smileys were collected.

-The arcade version is much different: at the beginning of the game, the player can choose from one of 28 different levels.
+The arcade version is very different: at the beginning of the game, the player can choose from one of 28 different levels.
 Unlike the console versions, the levels are extremely short, and the goal is to get to the end as quickly as possible while trying to get a high score.
 There are various sports items in the stages, like basketballs and footballs.
 As long as Bonk continues to dribble these items, the player will get bonus points.
 There is a goal post at the end of each level, which grants more points if Bonk hits it at its apex.
 After completing three stages, the player gets to choose from one of seven boss battles.
 There are no power-ups in this version.
 Instead, there are smiley faces, which attach themselves to Bonk's head and can be used to absorb enemy projectiles or extend the length of Bonk's attacks.
 However, if Bonk gets hit once, he will lose all of his smiley faces, and he will have to pick them up again.
 This version of the game also includes a two-player mode, where player 2 plays as a female Bonk.
 The game can be set up to dispense tickets, and the ticket payouts can be adjusted by the operator.

-Development
+Regional name differences

 The character of Bonk, known in Japan as PC-Genjin (PC原人, in English: PC-Caveman), was created by Kobuta Aoki and first appeared in comics created for the magazine Gekkan PC-Engine, in order to promote the console in Japan.
 In Japanese, PC-Genjin sounds like PC-Engine, and the PC stands for Pithecanthropus Computerus, a pun on Pithecanthropus erectus.
 It is generally called PC-Kid in English, as he was meant to be NEC's mascot at the time.
 Later, when the game was ported (or given different versions) for other platforms, it was renamed accordingly, like FC-Kid (after Family Computer, the original Japanese name for the NES, and the FC stood for Freakthoropus Computerus), GB-Kid (after the Game Boy), or the more generic name BC-Kid in some other versions, including Amiga.
 In North America, this was scrapped, as the game name is always Bonk's Adventure or something similar.